ohxrn/ohxrn/README.md

 ### 🌐 Hello World! 🌐 (Fellow Tech enthusiasts)
-My Name is Jack Ohrn, a full stack developer that has recently gradiated from Coding Dojo's Full Stack Bootcamp. <br>
+My Name is Jack Ohrn, a full stack developer that has recently graduated from Coding Dojo's Full Stack Bootcamp. <br>
 🛸Mastery in React🛸 <br>
 📡 Other technologies below 📡 <br>
 <ul>